It’s official. PGA of America is now calling Frisco, Texas home.

 The headquarters is just part of the new 600-acre PGA Frisco campus that includes two 18-hole championship courses, a new 500 room Omni PGA Frisco Resort, a 30-acre practice facility, and the PGA District, featuring a golf-centered entertainment area.

-As we not-so-patiently wait for the entire project to open in spring 2023, we recently got a chance to swing by PGA of America’s new HQ and tour the facility.
+We recently got a chance to swing by PGA of America’s new HQ and tour the facility.

 A View from the Inside